Newcastle United 1-1 Manchester United: Cavani rescues Rangnick's 'whingebags'

-Edinson Cavani rescued Manchester United as his second-half strike secured a 1-1 Premier League draw at relegation-threatened Newcastle United and spared Ralf Rangnick the first defeat.

-The Red Devils were labeled "a bunch of whinge bags" by Sky pundit Gary Neville at half-time, and after beginning the Rangnick era with 1-0 wins over Crystal Palace and Norwich City, this was a sharp reality check.
+The Red Devils were labelled "a bunch of whingebags" by United legend Gary Neville at half-time, and after beginning the Rangnick era with 1-0 wins over Crystal Palace and Norwich City, this was a sharp reality check.

 Saint-Maximin's seventh-minute strike was a gem and the French forward missed a sitter at the start of the second half.

-Visitors United, who lost their discipline at times and could easily have had Cristiano Ronaldo sent off, were thankful they had Cavani in the right place in the 71st minute, tucking home at the second attempt to earn a point.
+United, which lost its discipline at times and could easily have had Cristiano Ronaldo sent off, was thankful it had Cavani in the right place in the 71st minute, tucking home at the second attempt to earn a point.

 The lively Saint-Maximin gave Newcastle a great start, sidestepping Harry Maguire before planting a powerful shot into the right corner.
 The fit-again Raphael Varane had been too easily dispossessed by a hungry Sean Longstaff in the build-up.